opendistro/for-elasticsearch-docs/docs/troubleshoot/tls.md

 Sometimes the IP address in your certificate is not the one communicating with the cluster.
 This problem can occur if your node has multiple interfaces or is running on a dual stack network (IPv6 and IPv4).

-If this problem occurs, you might see the following in the node's Elasticsearch log:
+If this problem occurs, you might see the following in the node's Elasticsearch OSS log:

 ```
 SSL Problem Received fatal alert: certificate_unknown javax.net.ssl.SSLException: Received fatal alert: certificate_unknown